Observational signatures of the giant planets collisions: Merging or flying away of planets in collisions

-The probability of the collisions with the release of MH can be estimated from the cross section (\ref{sigma}), which, for the velocity condition under consideration, is proportional to the first power of $(r_1+r_2)$.
-From (\ref{dmku}) and Fig.~\ref{mlossfig} one obtains that the planets will merge with the probability 68\%, the release of MH will occur with the probability $80-68=12$\%, and the remaining probability 20\% corresponds to the tangent collision which touches only the outer atmosphere without the direct influence onto the MH.
+i.~e., $\Delta M/M_J \sim1/20$.
+Thus, there is a mass interval from (\ref{dm180}) to (\ref{dmku}), when matter ejection is possible.
+We provide here only the numerical examples, which is model dependent.
+This section contains only the rough order of magnitude estimations, which could be improved by the detailed numerical simulations.

-In the region of the compensated gravity the liquid substance is likely to have a very dispersed form, composed of fragments and droplets of various sizes.
-Thermal history and the fate of these droplets will be analyzed further.
-Fragments of the MH which were attracted by the planets will fall on the planet or will be revolve around the planets as satellites.
-In the future, due to tidal interactions with other planets, these fragments will have chances to leave the planet and to go onto the independent orbits around the star.
+The probability of collisions involving the grazing of the metallic hydrogen can be estimated from the cross-section (\ref{sigma}).
+This cross-section is proportional to the first power of $(r_1+r_2)$ for the considered velocity conditions.
+From (\ref{dmku}) we find (see also Fig.~\ref{mlossfig}) that planets are merging with the probability 68\%.
+The release of the metallic hydrogen will occur with the probability $80-68=12$\%.
+The remaining probability 20\% corresponds to the tangent collisions, when planets are touched by only their outer atmospheres.